filesender/filesender/docs/v3.0/install/index.md

 Create the filesender database.
 It is recommended to create two users for the database, one for normal web usage and another with higher abilities to allow the database setup and migration script to use.
-This setup requires the code in FileSender release 2.6 or above to work.
-If you are on a lower version of FileSender you will have to grant permission to the normal filesender user and perhaps grant and remove the DROP and REFERENCES from that user when running database.php.

 ```
 mysql -u root -p